Pipeline

 cda_request = CdaRequest(document="<Clinical Document>")

-cda_response = pipeline(cda_request)
+cda_response = pipeline.process_request(cda_request)

 Customizing Prebuilt Pipelines